raspberrypilearning/count-the-creatures/en/step_4.md

 --- task ---

-Add the new `broadcast red`{:class="block3events"} block into your script, so that it occurs when the camera sees the colour red:
+Add the new `broadcast red`{:class="block3events"} block into your script, so that it occurs when the camera sees the colour red (or the colour of your first object — remember to use the `broadcast`{:class="block3events"} block that shows the message that you just created!):

 ![image of target sprite](images/target-sprite.png)